Dedicated vs. Integrated Graphics Cards – Which Is Best For You?

 Intel HD Graphics

-Integrated GPUs wouldn’t exist if they didn’t have at least some uses.
+Integrated GPUs wouldn’t exist if they didn’t have at least some applications.
 So, what are their uses?

-This isn’t necessarily a matter of how they perform tasks in comparison to a dGPU, as a dedicated GPU can outperform an integrated one in effectively every way.
+This isn’t necessarily a matter of how they perform tasks in comparison to a dGPU, as a dedicated GPU can outperform an integrated one in virtually every way.

 Their advantages are related to other factors, particularly their price.